jimmybucks/gpt-3-prompt-templates/prompts/summarize.md

  name: 🗞️ Summarize
  description: select a content and it will be summarized.
  author: Noureddine
- tags: writing, thinking, learning
+ tags: writing, thinking, learning, medicine, academia, science
  version: 0.0.1
 ---
 content:
 {{context}}
 prompt:
-summarize the content
+create a medical summary of the content